RichardCByrne/CI-MS3-Floral-Reef/README.md

 2. A new cluster and database were created.
 3. Network Access was temporarily set to 'Allow Access From Anywhere'.
 4. The MongoDB shell was downloaded and installed from [this link](https://downloads.mongodb.org/windows/mongodb-shell-windows-x86_64-4.4.2.zip).
-5. The PATH environment variable was updated to include the MongoDB "/bin" folder, that was created by the intallation of the shell.
+5. The PATH environment variable was updated to include the MongoDB "/bin" folder, that was created by the installation of the shell.
 6. "C:\mongodb" was also added to the PATH environment variable to allow access to 'mongod.exe' from anywhere outside the '/bin' directory.
 7. A new terminal was created in VS Code, where 'mongod' was run.
 8. Back on the mongodb website, the cluster's "Connect" button was run.
 9. The connection string was copied from step 3.
-10. Then another new terminal was created inside VS Code where the copied code was pasted, edited to include databsae name and then run.
+10. Then another new terminal was created inside VS Code where the copied code was pasted, edited to include database name and then run.
 11. The password for the database was inputted.

 ### Setting Up MongoDB within Python